-Guatemala has a wide variety of good accommodation options, from tried-and-trusted backpacker hostels to boutique hotels and international chains.
+Guatemala has a wide variety of good accommodations options, from tried-and-trusted backpacker hostels to boutique hotels and international chains.
 It’s generally not necessary to book your accommodations in advance.
 If, however, you’re planning on being in Antigua or down at the beach during Semana Santa, the sooner you book the better.

 - Hotels From desperate dives out by the bus terminal to fancy-pants boutique numbers, there is no shortage of options.